Mar 21, 2025

 The full details of the said citation by publication can be easily found in the Texas Rules of Civil Procedure, Rule 114.

 A citation by publication during divorce is done when the respondent cannot be served in person or if a waiver of service cannot be done.
-In other words, the petitioner can proceed with a citation by publication only when the ordinary course of the case cannot be followed because the respondent is out-of-state or cannot be located.
+In other words, the petitioner can proceed with a citation by publication only when the ordinary course of the case cannot be followed because the respondent is out of state or cannot be located.

-In order to proceed with the service by posting, the petitioner will have to approach the Texas courts and request for a motion and an order to proceed with citing the respondent by publication.
+To proceed with the service by posting, the petitioner will have to approach the Texas courts and request for a motion and an order to proceed with citing the respondent by publication.

-Following Rule 99 of the Texas Rules of Civil Procedure, the said citation must indicate the names of the parties, a brief statement of the nature of the suit (which need not contain the details and particulars of the claim), in this case the divorce, the involvement of the respondent at the very least
+Following Rule 99 of the Texas Rules of Civil Procedure, the said citation must indicate the names of the parties, a brief statement of the nature of the suit (which need not contain the details and particulars of the claim), in this case, the divorce, the involvement of the respondent at the very least.

 Contact a Divorce Attorney in Fortworth, Texas